jamiefolsom/arbotopia/_posts/2019-04-16-a-well-attended-walk-on-the-other-side.md

 This report was generated automatically by eBird v3 ([http://ebird.org](http://ebird.org "http://ebird.org"))

 My next walk on Peters Hill will be on Saturday June 7 starting again at 8 AM.
 I’ll be doing a walk in the Bussey Brook Meadow section of the Arboretum on Sunday May 18 at 8, starting from the South Street Gate.

-Those of you who follow my blog may be interested in my participation in this year’s Bird-a-thon, birding for the Boston Nature Center.
-You can read more about that, and pledge your support if you wish; [here is the link](https://web.archive.org/web/20171113131905/http://www.firstgiving.com/fundraiser/robert-mayer-4/bird-a-thon-2014 "here is the link").

 Good Birding!